Menu

 • A whole class weekly reading lesson is taught in years 1-6.
 Children are exposed to high quality texts which are aspirational in terms of their language and vocabulary.
 Children are supported in their independent understanding of these texts through a range of differentiated questioning.

 • Reading Assistants support children in their reading in Reception and Year 1.
-They read with children individually to ensure their phonics knowledge is embedded and all children are able to access the year 1 phonics screening check.
+They read with children individually to ensure their phonics knowledge is embedded and children are able to access the year 1 phonics screening check.

 • Each class has a daily Book Talk time where class teachers read aloud to children.
 Our aim is to enthuse children about books, develop their love of reading and show them that reading can open doors to new worlds and experiences.